 Example, for Deployment Frequency we have:

-- Meaning: A tooltip explaining what the metric means aimed to familiarize users with various metrics.
+- Meaning: A tooltip explaining what the metric means aimed to familiarise users with various metrics.

-- Visualization: depicting trends of the metric over a given period.
+- Visualisation: depicting trends of the metric over a given period.

 - Benchmarking: This was an important addition aimed to give a quick understanding of where the metric performance stands in comparison to the standard industry benchmark.
 Each benchmark was divided into four categories Elite, High, Medium, Low.